code-dot-org/code-dot-org/apps/docs/refactor.md

 libraries need to use, while keeping the rest more "private" to our own library.
 Also, it's important to consider that other code which uses this feature library should not have to know about the shape of the state provided by the feature.
-Likewise, the feature should not have to know how it's state gets stored in the global redux state tree.
+Likewise, the feature should not have to know how its state gets stored in the global redux state tree.

 Here is how the above files might look if we wanted to expose only step